Empire (1977 video game): History and development

 Walter Bright created Empire as a board wargame as a child, inspired by Risk, Stratego, and the film Battle of Britain.
 He found gameplay tedious, but later realized that a computer could handle the gameplay and serve as CPU opponent.
-The initial version of computer Empire was written in BASIC, before being re-written around 1977 in the FORTRAN programming language for the PDP-10 computer at Caltech.
-This version was spread virally to other PDP-10s, which were then common timesharing systems.
-Later, Bright recoded this in assembly language on a Heathkit H11 and made it available commercially.
-He sold two copies.
+The initial version of computer Empire was written in BASIC, before being rewritten in 1977 in the FORTRAN programming language for the PDP-10 computer at Caltech.
+It was so compelling as to cause video game addiction; some students failed classes while playing.
+"One even threatened me because of this (incredible, hmm?)", Bright recalled.
+He ported Empire to assembly language on a Heathkit H11 ("If I'd had a brain, I'd have bought an Apple II") and made it available commercially in 1983.
+Bright sold only two copies and, discouraged, returned to a "real job".

 At some point, someone broke through the security systems at Caltech, and took a copy of the source code for the FORTRAN/PDP-10 version of the game.
 This code was continually modified, being passed around from person to person.
 Eventually, it was found on a computer in Massachusetts by Herb Jacobs and Dave Mitton.
-They ported the code to the VAX/VMS operating system and, under the alias of "Mario DeNobili and Paulson", submitted the program to DECUS, a large user's group.
-DECUS programs were often installed on new DEC computers at the time of delivery, and so Empire propagated further.
-Eventually, Bright heard of this, and in 1983 contacted DECUS, who subsequently credited Bright in the catalog description of the program and re-added his name to the source code.
+They ported the code to the VAX/VMS operating system and, under the alias of "DeNobili and Paulson", submitted the program to DECUS.
+DEC technicians routinely installed Empire with VMS.
+In 1983 Bright contacted DECUS, who credited him in the catalog description of the program and source code; many players became aware of the game from this version.

 In 1984, Bob Norby from Fort Lauderdale, Florida, ported the DECUS version from the VAX to the PC as shareware.
 In 1987, Chuck Simmons re-implemented the game in C using the UNIX curses library in order to make use of its support for many different character-cell terminals.
 Eric S. Raymond maintains a copy of this version and shared some version with open-source projects.

 In 1996, Computer Gaming World declared the original Empire the 8th-best computer game ever released.
 The magazine's wargame columnist Terry Coleman named it his pick for the second-best computer wargame released by late 1996, behind Panzer General.

 Empire: Wargame of the Century

-After this, Bright recoded the game in C on an IBM PC.
+Bright recoded the game in C on an IBM PC.
 With low commercial expectations, he submitted an announcement to January 1984 BYTE Magazine's "Software Received" section, and received a flood of orders.
-After writing to many software companies (including Brøderbund, Sirius Software, Simon & Schuster, subLOGIC, Epyx and MicroProse), he licensed the game to a small software company named Interstel.
+After writing to many software companies (including Broderbund, Sirius Software, Simon & Schuster, Sublogic, Epyx, and MicroProse), he licensed the game to a small software company named Interstel.
 Mark Baldwin was brought in to coauthor the game redesigning it for the commercial market.
-Starting around 1987, Empire: Wargame of the Century on the Atari ST, Amiga, Commodore 64, Apple II, Macintosh and DOS was produced.
+Starting around 1987, Empire: Wargame of the Century on the Atari ST, Amiga, Commodore 64, Apple II, Macintosh, and MS-DOS was produced.